MorimaruKida/MorimaruKida.github.io/index.md

 ## New publication
 Collaborative work on Trat mangrove SOC with Thai researchers was accepted!
 "Organic carbon stock and composition in 3.5-m core mangrove soils (Trat, Thailand)" published in [***Science of the Total Environment***](https://www.sciencedirect.com/science/article/abs/pii/S0048969721047574).
-This is the final publication from my doctoral research (finally).
+This is the final publication of my doctoral research (finally).
 ![TratSOM](/assets/img/TratSOM.jpg)

 ***
 _11 August 2021_
 ## ![JST](/assets/img/JST1.jpg)![JICA](/assets/img/JICA1.jpg) New project
-I joined a JST/JICA-funded [**Blue CARES**](https://www.jst.go.jp/global/english/kadai/h2802_pilipinas.html) project as a member of Geochemistry group to help analyze molecular composition of sedimentary organic matter of mangroves in the Philippines.
+I joined a JST/JICA-funded [**Blue CARES**](https://www.jst.go.jp/global/english/kadai/h2802_pilipinas.html) project as a member of the Geochemistry group to help analyze the molecular composition of sedimentary organic matter of mangroves in the Philippines.
 Collaboration with Toshihiro Miyajima and Raghab Ray from [Marine Biogeochemistry Group](http://bg.aori.u-tokyo.ac.jp/en/), AORI, the University of Tokyo.

 ***
 _19 July 2021_
 ## ![KobeU](/assets/img/KobeU1.jpg) New projects
-I started collaborative reseach with [Kenji Suetsugu](https://sites.google.com/site/suetsuguen/), Department of Biology, and [Wakana Azuma](https://forestry-kobe.jimdofree.com/%E3%83%A1%E3%83%B3%E3%83%90%E3%83%BC/), Laboratory of forest resources, both Kobe University, to study influence of soil properties on arbuscular mycorrhizal fungi-mycoheterotroph associations (Dr. Suetsugu) and influnce of canopy soil properties on canopy plants on Yakushima cedar (*Cryptomeria japonica*) (Dr. Azuma).
+I started collaborative research with [Kenji Suetsugu](https://sites.google.com/site/suetsuguen/), Department of Biology, and [Wakana Azuma](https://forestry-kobe.jimdofree.com/%E3%83%A1%E3%83%B3%E3%83%90%E3%83%BC/), Laboratory of forest resources, both Kobe University, to study the influence of soil properties on arbuscular mycorrhizal fungi-mycoheterotroph associations (Dr. Suetsugu) and influence of canopy soil properties on canopy plants on Yakushima cedar (*Cryptomeria japonica*) (Dr. Azuma).

 ***
 _9 July 2021_